glasgowm148/Phenotype/README.md

 Phenotype is an open source web application that allows users to gather the information they need to make sense of their own genome without needing to rely on outside services with unknown privacy policies.
 OS Genome's goal is to crawl various sources and give meaning to an individual's genome.
 It creates a Responsive Grid of the user's specific genome.
 This allows for everything from filtering to excel exporting.
 Using Flask, Kendo, and Python.

-## Jupyter
+## Jupyter-playground

-There's two Jupyter notebooks which are functional.
-Retrieving 500-1k rsids a second using [MyVariant.info](https://myvariant.info/) which [returns XML](http://myvariant.info/v1/variant/rs9264942)
+Various notebooks used to explore SNP data.
+The two main files currently retrieve 500-1k rsids a second using [MyVariant.info](https://myvariant.info/) which [returns XML](http://myvariant.info/v1/variant/rs9264942)

 Currently exports a plain HTML table, NaN and 23andme i-rsid's dropped and sorted by adviser rating.